-Compliance is maintained for all of the above operating system platforms on which the binary executes unchanged.
-The module has been confirmed by the vendor to be operational on the following platforms, for which the module can be recompiled according to FIPS 140-2 Implementation Guidance G.5.
+Compliance is maintained on platforms for which the binary executable remains unchanged.
+The module has been confirmed by the vendor to be operational on the following platforms.
+As allowed by the FIPS 140-2 Implementation Guidance G.5, the validation status of the Cryptographic Module is maintained when operated in the following additional operating environments: